 6 Knitting Patterns with Pockets

-Pockets sure do come in handy…that’s why we compiled a list of our patterns with pockets for you to knit!
-They’re all Cocoknits Method sweaters with the exception of one (Lena) and they all feature a different pocket style.
+Pockets sure do come in handy…that’s why we compiled a list of our favorite patterns with pockets for you to knit!
+They’re all Cocoknits Method garments and feature different pocket styles.
 The directions for each pocket are written into the pattern.
 Perhaps you will fall in love with a pocket style and add it to other sweaters, or mix and match patterns and pockets for your favorite look.
 Whatever you do, we're sure you'll adore the added practicality and coziness these pockets have to offer!

 It has pockets!